 How can I pay for my tickets?

-You can pay for your tickets by most major credit/debit cards both over the phone and online (unfortunately we do not accept American Express).
+You can pay for your tickets by most major credit/debit cards both over the phone and online (unfortunately The Ticket Store do not accept American Express).
 You can also pay in cash when The Ticket Store is open on show nights.

 Can I book in person?

 Unfortunately The Ticket Store is not open for over the counter bookings.
 You are welcome to pop in during the 60 minute period that we are open before the start of a show to book.

 Why do I have to pay a booking fee?